The 15 Best Low-Cost Help Desk Software for Small Businesses

 New tickets and assigning users on GrooveHQ

-GrooveHQ’s Top Helpdesk Features
+GrooveHQ’s Top Helpdesk Features for Small Teams

-• AI helps where it matters: Groove’s AI can draft replies, summarize long threads, detect customer sentiment, and suggest tags, helping lean teams respond faster and keep reporting clean.
+• AI helps where it matters: Groove’s AI can draft replies, summarize long threads, detect sentiment, and suggest tags, helping lean teams respond faster and keep reporting clean.

 GrooveHQ’s Pros and Cons